Pilots with disqualifying medical conditions are often eligible for FAA medical certification waivers through Special Issuance medical certification.

 - Permanent cardiac pacemakers

 - Bipolar disorder

 - Severe personality disorder

 - Disturbance of consciousness

 - Transient loss of nervous system function

-Aviation Medical Examiners are usually NOT authorized to grant Special Issuance certification.
+Aviation Medical Examiners (AME’s) typically are NOT authorized to grant Special Issuance certification.
 Some pilot membership groups have issued statements which many airmen have interpreted incorrectly.
-Many pilots only hear or see the statement “ AME’s authorized…..special issuance medicals” and don’t notice that it is only for certain types of renewals and generally not an actual special issuance waiver.
-Special Issuance waivers typically must be issued by an FAA government employee versus an AME who is designated by the FAA to perform examinations.
+Many pilots only hear or see the statement “ AME’s authorized…..special issuance medicals” and don’t notice that it is only for certain types of special issuance waiver renewals which have been previously approved by the actual FAA vs. a private physician who is designated to perform FAA medical examinations.
+Special Issuance waivers typically must be issued by an FAA government employee versus an AME who is designated by the FAA to perform flight physicals or FAA medical examinations.